 German banks generally offer 2 types of bank accounts: a standard account (Girokonto) for normal bank transfers and card usage and a savings account (Sparkonto).

 Germany has 3 different types of banks: Banken, Volksbanken und Sparkasse.
 The difference between these 3 are basically the "owner":

-The accounts at these local banks are often reserved for either German citizens or at the very least, people with a German address.
+The accounts at these local banks are often reserved for either German citizens or people with a German address.
 But I’m an expat, what do I do?!
-No worries, you essentially have two options:
+No worries, you essentially have 2 options.

 Cost.
 Some (online) banks have free accounts.
 Others charge a monthly fee, so make sure you know what you’re getting into.
 That said, some paid accounts might offer features or insurances you might want to make use of.

 Fees.
 As an expat, free international transfers, currency exchange rates and fees (or lack thereof) for ATM withdrawals can make a world of difference.